Linseed oil: Drying properties

 Having a high content of di- and tri-unsaturated esters, linseed oil is susceptible to polymerization reactions upon exposure to oxygen in air.
-This polymerization, which is called "drying", results in the rigidification of the material.
+This polymerization, which is called autoxidation, results in the rigidification of the material.
 To prevent premature drying, linseed oil-based products (oil paints, putty) are stored in airtight containers.

-Rags soaked with linseed oil stored pose fire hazard because they provide a large surface area for rapid oxidation.
+Rags soaked with linseed oil pose a fire hazard because they provide a large surface area for rapid oxidation.
 The oxidation of linseed oil is exothermic, which may lead to spontaneous combustion.
 In 1991, One Meridian Plaza, in Philadelphia, was severely damaged in a fire, in which three firefighters perished, thought to be caused by rags soaked with linseed oil.

 Applications

 Most applications of linseed oil exploit its drying properties, i.e., the initial material is liquid or at least pliable and the aged material is rigid but not brittle.
 The water-repelling (hydrophobic) nature of the resulting hydrocarbon-based material is advantageous.